 Prepare your ramen (or other) noodles according to the directions on the package, being very careful not to overcook them because they will be heated further once combined with the hot broth at the end.
 If in doubt, go for al dente.
 Drain the noodles, return them to the pan they cooked in, cover to maintain the heat and set aside.

 You will now make the creamy miso broth.
-Combine the sesame paste, minced garlic, miso paste, bouillon cube, soy sauce (not shown) and 1 tablespoon of the toasted sesame oil in a small or medium ceramic or glass bowl.
+Combine the sesame paste, the remaining clove of garlic (minced), miso paste, bouillon cube, soy sauce (not shown) and 1 tablespoon of the toasted sesame oil in a small or medium ceramic or glass bowl.
 Ideally, you should prepare these ahead of time so the mushrooms and noodles don’t lose too much heat while you make this part.
 Heat 1 cup water in a tea kettle, but not to boiling.
 If you have a way to check the temperature, it should be around 158°F (70°C).
 Add about 3/4 cup hot water to the bowl and whisk to combine.

 Heat the 1 and 3/4 cup (400 ml) unsweetened soymilk on the stovetop until close to simmering (do not allow to reach a boil).
 Turn off the heat and quickly incorporate the miso mixture with a whisk.
 Important: avoid reheating after this stage, and definitely do not bring it to a boil since the soymilk would most likely separate and the health benefits of the miso (a fermented product) would be neutralized.